cookieknight0/Day1-Harish-/README.md

 # Day2-Harish-
-Prints a wonky diamond shape based on ui
+Prints a wonky diamond shape based on ui and a stick figure